 - Be available to provide transport and care in the case of infectious illness or injury until a return to school is possible

-Durham School expects a guardian or host family parent to come to parents’ evenings to represent the pupil’s parents and be in communication with teachers, House staff, the EAL department, as well as the pupil’s family.
+Durham School expects a guardian or host family parent to come to parents’ evenings to represent the pupil’s parents and be in communication with teachers, House staff, the International Students Department, as well as the pupil’s family.

 When a pupil is staying with his/her guardians or host family, they must provide an unshared bed, three meals a day, adequate supervision, and transport to and from school.